Surgical Procedures: Pelvic Exenteration

 Early walking and deep breathing will be help prevent blood clots and pneumonia.
-If a vaginal reconstruction was done, you will only be able to lie on your back, side, or stand.
+If a vaginal reconstruction was done, you will only be able to stand or lie on your back and side.
 You will be unable to sit for 6-8 weeks.

-Your care team will discuss with you the medications you will be taking for blood clot prevention, infection, pain, and constipation, among others.
+Your care team will teach you about the medications you will be taking for blood clot prevention, infection, pain, and constipation, among others.

-Your healthcare provider will talk to you about any restrictions while you are at home based on the extent of your surgical procedure.
+Your healthcare provider will talk to you about any changes to your activity level while you are at home based on the extent of your surgical procedure.
 Often, a nurse will visit you at home to teach you stoma, drain, and incisional care.